xwp/wp-dev-lib/readme.md

 ## PHPUnit Code Coverage

-The plugin-tailored [`phpunit.xml`](phpunit-plugin.xml) has `filter`s in place to restrict PHPUnit's code coverage reporting to only look at the plugin's own PHP code, omitting the PHP from WordPress Core and other places that shouldn't be included.
+The plugin-tailored [`phpunit.xml`](phpunit-plugin.xml) has a `filter` in place to restrict PHPUnit's code coverage reporting to only look at the plugin's own PHP code, omitting the PHP from WordPress Core and other places that shouldn't be included.
+The `filter` greatly speeds up PHPUnit's execution.
 To get the code coverage report written out to a `code-coverage-report` directory:

 ```bash
 phpunit --coverage-html code-coverage-report/